Code-Institute-Submissions/SpookySpool/README.md

 ### User Stories
-To help focus the design of Total Tarot's website, user stories were created which point to key features or layouts.
 * As a user, I want to know what I can actually do with this website, so I know if I want to create an account.
 * As a user, I want search the database based on my prefrences, so I can find movies I want.
 * As a user, I want to be able to find out more information on a movie, so I can tell if I want to watch it.